perl-workflow/perl-workflow/README.md

 `$current_state` value to the property `state` and uses the other non-state values from `\%config` to set parameters via the inherited `param()`.

-### \_get\_action( $action\_name )

-Retrieves the action object associated with `$action_name` in the current workflow state.
-This will throw an exception if:

-- No workflow state exists with a name of the current state.
-(This is usually some sort of configuration error and should be caught at initialization time, so it should not happen.)
-- No action `$action_name` exists in the current state.
-- No action `$action_name` exists in the workflow universe.
-- One of the conditions for the action in this state is not met.

 ### \_get\_workflow\_state( \[ $state \] )